4lch4/Distractible-Leader/Episodes/S1E8 - Conventions.md

 host: 'Bob'
 presenters: ['Mark', 'Wade']
 winner: 'Wade'
-description: "On this episode of the pod, the guys get nostalgic for conventions and all the good and bad that come with them.
-From notable failed attempts, to bizarre themes (like \"pizza\" and \"baby\"), to post-COVID predictions, conventions hold a special place in Mark, Bob, and Wade's hearts."
+description: 'On this episode of the pod, the guys get nostalgic for conventions and all the good and bad that come with them.
+From notable failed attempts, to bizarre themes (like "pizza" and "baby"), to post-COVID predictions, conventions hold a special place in Mark, Bob, and Wade''s hearts.'
 ---

 # Conventions